 Replace older cabinet and door hardware with shiny new decorative handles.
-If new granite countertops are in your budget, do it… new counters are one thing buyers really appreciate.
-If it’s not in your budget; an inexpensive alternative to new granite countertops is a do-it-yourself countertop refinishing kit that you can buy at your local hardware store or online.
+If new you need new countertops and they are in your budget, do it, as that is one thing buyers really appreciate.
+If it’s not in your budget; look for inexpensive alternatives, there are a lot of new inexpensive countertops these days.
+There is also a do-it-yourself countertop refinishing kit that you can buy at your local hardware store or online, if you are crafty.
 These kits use layers of painting, speckling, adhesive and gloss for a quick inexpensive fix for out-dated or worn out countertops.
 It can be almost as glossy and durable as granite.

-Re-grout tiles (or buy grout-cleaner then top with liquid white grout stain), re-caulk bathrooms and re-glaze porcelain and white appliances with tub refinishing spray kits found at your local Home Depot or similar store, for a brand-new look.
+Re-grout tiles (or buy grout-cleaner then top with liquid grout color), re-caulk bathrooms and re-glaze porcelain and white appliances with tub refinishing spray kits found at your local Home Depot or similar store, for a brand-new look.

 If professionally installed new flooring is not in your budget, consider installing a “floating floor” to cover worn out linoleum or cracked tiles.
 (Floating floors are floor tiles that appear professionally installed, but are easily pieced together like a puzzle and lay on top of the old floor.)

-Touch-up a faded tar driveway with “black-top” rubberized paint and crack filler, for only about $20. for 5-gallons in Home Depot or similar store, and it looks brand new again!
-(Not recommended for Florida heat, but great for northern states)
+Renew a faded tar driveway with rubberized paint and crack filler, for only about $20. for 5-gallons and it looks brand new again!
+It the cracks are deep also purchase a crack filler separately.

 Remove any old-looking furniture, wallpaper, curtains or décor that might distract the buyer with thoughts of their grandparents.
 Since most home buyers are age 30 to 45, you want them to stay focused on how they will decorate, and be able to visualize their own young family in your rooms without any other thoughts diverting their attention.